Suggested links

 Kratom users often experience a sense of euphoria along with potentially stimulating effects (e.g., feeling talkative, energetic, or productive) for low doses and sedative effects (e.g., relaxation, drowsiness) when taken in higher amounts.

 Research had previously indicated that, unlike traditional opiates, kratom may not bind to brain receptors.
-However, this result is not exactly true.
-Whether kratom binds to brain receptors—and which receptors it may bind to—is still being actively studied.

 Is Kratom Safe to Use?

 The safety of kratom use is currently up for debate.
-We simply don’t have enough information one way or another to determine whether kratom is officially “safe” or “unsafe.”
+We don’t have enough information one way or another to determine whether kratom is officially “safe” or “unsafe.”

 The DEA lists kratom as a “substance or drug of concern,” suggesting that kratom use is at least potentially risky.